 Technology is not disruptive.
 Technology moves us forward.
 It is a tool, nothing more and nothing less.
 The one who wields it decides its impact.
 For example, the iPhone has gotten slimmer, lighter, and so powerful that I can run my entire organization through it.
 So how exactly is that disruptive?
 In my opinion, it’s actually freeing.

-If you embrace the world you’re in instead of fighting it – or worse, fearing it—then things aren’t going to be disruptive.
-They will be evolutionary, and if you play your cards right, maybe even REVOLUTIONARY.
+If you embrace the world instead of fighting it – or worse, fearing it—then things aren’t going to be disruptive.
+They will be evolutionary, and if you play your cards right, maybe even revolutionary.